18 Simple Steps You Should Take To Achieve Your Career Goals

-Let me give another example, taking the startup stated above as case study, your action steps would look like this: apply and get funds AB amount, get a space in location XYZ, employ a secretary, software and hardware engineers, reach out to potential customer and acquire CD number and break-even at the end of EF months.
+Let me give another example, taking the startup stated above as a case study, your action steps would look like this: apply and get funds AB amount, get a space in location XYZ, employ a secretary, software and hardware engineers, reach out to the potential customer and acquire CD number and break-even at the end of EF months.

 10. Be Diligent

 Ranchoddas Shamaldas Chanchad said in 3 idiots movie – “…Follow behind excellence, success will come all way behind…”

 Achieving a goal is closely related to excellence.
 The Bible says “seest thou a man diligent in his business?
 He shall stand before kings; he shall not stand before mean men” (Proverbs 22:29 KJV).
 You have to be diligent to excel in your career.

 So, determine what matters to you and make them your priority.

 11. Manage Challenges

 You probably have a list of things to do to achieve your goal but you need a plan for handling challenges.
 Check your list again and think of any challenges that might come up.
 The challenges need not be something that will stop your progress, it might just be something that will delay the achievement.
 So you should know that challenge is anything that reduces your chances of reaching your goal at the appointed time